Baltimore Book Fest 2016

 Bob Grimm played guitar in the Baltimore band “Light.”
 They too had spent many nights with Bob backstage, where he shared the “Light” meditation with them.
 They would practice the meditation before gigs to better attune to themselves, each other, and the audience and found it vastly improved their band’s synchronicity.
 The bus served as a way to visualize the information Bob shared with them – the importance of aligning our intentions with the divine plan, coming together as a human community, and planting seeds of goodwill through our actions and behavior.
 Over time, this message was distilled into a mantra: Prayer, Meditation, Service.

-(left) Bob Hieronimus paints the original Light Bus in 1969. (right) Bob Grimm commissioned the Light Bus for his band.
+(top) Bob Hieronimus paints the original Light Bus in 1969. (bottom) Bob Grimm commissioned the Light Bus for his band.

 The Meaning Behind Light